 This money helps pay the administrative costs of hosting www.framerated.co.uk, together with the work involved with the aforementioned editing or feedback, together with efforts promoting your work on social media.

 To enable the payment of an author’s earnings (the remaining 90%), we need your PayPal¹ or bank details, to enable a wire transfer — whichever is preferable, although PayPal is best because it’s easier.
 Payment will occur days after the money is paid to the Owner each month.

 ¹ PayPal and bank transfers incur an additional processing fee by that site and/or a currency conversion fee, but only for writers outside of the UK (where the Owner resides and makes payments from).
 The Owner will add this expense to their 10% cut.

 While payment isn’t guaranteed because it relies entirely on paying members clicking and sharing your work, as a regular contributor there are perks:

 - Copy discs for review; posted to your home address or sometimes accessible through online streaming with an account and password.
 Let us know if you can’t play 4K Ultra HD or Blu-rays.
 [UK focused, but there are some options for US contributors.]

 - Press screening invites, mostly in the central London area for film and TV premieres.
 These sometimes include audience Q&As with cast and crew or the chance for “roundtable” interviews afterwards.
 [UK only.]

 - Interview filmmakers and actors, either in person as part of an aforementioned press screening event, or sometimes via phone or video-call.
 [UK focused.]

 - Attend film festivals with press accreditation, which sometimes means a discounted enrolment fee and additional perks.
 [UK only.]

-- Feedback and guidance to help improve your writing and develop your talent, but also strengthen your administrative skills (working to a deadline and brief), with the flexibility to make fast changes based on feedback.
+- Feedback and guidance to improve your writing, develop your talent, and sharpen your administrative skills (working to a deadline and brief).